Lee Aaker: Personal life

 In the late 1960s, Aaker was married to Sharon Ann Hamilton for two years.
 He resided in Mammoth Lakes, California, for many years and was the first adaptive sports instructor for Disabled Sports Eastern Sierra at Mammoth Mountain.

 According to Paul Petersen, an advocate for former child actors, Aaker experienced poverty toward the end of his life, and had struggled for years with substance abuse.
 Petersen said Aaker had suffered a stroke and died in Maricopa County, Arizona, near the city of Mesa, on April 1, 2021, and was listed as an "indigent decedent".
 Petersen was arranging Aaker's burial.
-As a US Air Force veteran during the Vietnam War, he was buried at the National Memorial Cemetery of Arizona in Phoenix.
+As a US Air Force veteran of the Vietnam War, Aaker was buried at the National Memorial Cemetery of Arizona in Phoenix.

 Recognition

 In 2005, Aaker won the Golden Boot Award as Kids of the West.